Honest services fraud: "Reasonably foreseeable economic harm" test

 In the private sector context, § 1346 poses special risks.
 Every material act of dishonesty by an employee deprives the employer of that worker's "honest services," yet not every such act is converted into a federal crime by the mere use of the mails or interstate phone system.
 Aware of the risk that federal criminal liability could metastasize, we held in Lemire that "not every breach of a fiduciary duty works a criminal fraud." ...
 Rather, "[t]here must be a failure to disclose something which in the knowledge or contemplation of the employee poses an independent business risk to the employer." ...
 Sun-Diamond appears to confuse the requirement of an intent to defraud...with a requirement of intent to cause economic harm.

 In 1999, the United States Court of Appeals for the Eleventh Circuit adopted a similar interpretation in United States v. deVegter.
-Michael deVegter was a financial advisor hired by Fulton County, Georgia, to craft a professional recommendation of the best underwriter for the county to hire.
-DeVegter accepted a payment of about $42,000 from Richard Poirier in exchange for manipulating the report to influence Fulton County into hiring Poirier's investment banking firm for the underwriter job.
+Michael deVegter was a financial advisor hired by Fulton County, Georgia, to recommend an underwriter for the county to hire.
+DeVegter accepted a payment of about $42,000 from Richard Poirier in exchange for influencing Fulton County to hire Poirier's investment banking firm for the job.
 DeVegter and Poirier were both indicted for conspiracy and wire fraud, with the latter including charges under the honest services statute.
 The district court dismissed the honest services charges for lack of evidence before the trial began; the government appealed.
 The court agreed with the government that there was sufficient evidence alleged in the indictment for the defendants to be charged with honest services fraud, because the allegations showed a breach of fiduciary duty and an intent to defraud in such a manner that "reasonably foreseeable economic harm to Fulton County" was a consequence of the scheme.